 - Use of professional assistance for problem-solving alternatives

-- Advantages of services are used is based on the needs and interests of the patients
+- Advantages of services are used based on the needs and interests of the patients.

-- The principles of interview techniques must be used in order to explore, understand and adequately deal with the underlying problem
+- The principles of interview techniques must be used to explore, understand and adequately deal with the underlying problem.

 4. Resolution Phase